huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     (source: copied from the paper)

     They then train a FLAN-T5 on this synthetic dataset, yielding <b>SynthIE</b>.
 Experiments show <b>SynthIE</b> performs much better than <b>GenIE</b> on test synthetic dataset, but much worse than GenIE on REBEL's test set.
-They argue REBEL is not a quality dataset for cIE task.
+They argue REBEL's test set is a poor approximation of performance.

 - ###### [Large Language Model Is Not a Good Few-shot Information Extractor, but a Good Reranker for Hard Samples!](https://arxiv.org/pdf/2303.08559.pdf) (Ma et al., arxiv 2023)